warpdragon/aaa/docs/github-for-noobs.md

 ## Setup

 First, follow the [Installation Process](/docs/install.md) but stop when you get to the part that says "Get the Addon".
-Now, instead of just Cloning (copying the angelarenaallstars/aaa repository) you'll create a Fork of it and work from there.
+Now, instead of just Cloning (copying the AngelArenaAllstars/aaa repository) you'll create a Fork of it and work from there.
-If you do not already have a GitHub.com Account, create one [here](https://GitHub.com/join).
+If you do not already have a GitHub Account, create one [here](https://GitHub.com/join).

 ## Forking
 Forking creates a simultaneous instance of aaa within your own GitHub repository.